 As with previous years, this budget includes provision (£0.7m) for Business Development.
 This is used to horizon scan for changes in the GB energy market that may impact the BSC.
 This allows us to consider these in detail and look for ways to make sure that the BSC plays its part in facilitating energy market change.
 In addition we expect to use this budget to assess the impacts of code reform and the creation of the FSO on Elexon.
 We will also use this budget for our stakeholder engagement activity related to the market facilitator role.

 Note that no assumptions are made as to the eventual delivery of the pieces of work being sought through these Business Development activities.
-Should Elexon be successful in these, the activities would be added into our plans once they are contracted and confirmed.
+Should Elexon be successful in securing this work, the activities and costs would be added into our plans once they are contracted and confirmed.
+Our preference is not to budget for roles if there is any uncertainty about if (or when) we would need to deliver them.
+This reduces the likelihood of having to return unused budget to Parties at a later stage.